lohhiiccc/vim-singlechar/README.md

 ## Features

-- Insert characters at or after the cursor position
+- Insert characters (supports Unicode) at or after the cursor position
 - Support for counts to insert a character multiple times
+- Input validation: warns if more than one character is entered
 - Stay in normal mode for efficient editing
 - Minimal workflow interruption
 - Works with Vim 9+